 A large-screen TV is positioned in the middle of the lounge.
 There was no sound when I was there.

-Because the room is open, sound could carry.
-There just aren’t a lot of people in the lounge normally, and passengers kept their voices down when I was there.
+Because the room is open, sound can carry.
+But there just aren’t a lot of people in the lounge normally, and passengers kept their voices down when I was there.

 These are the lunch menus from my visit.
 The alcoholic beverages are outstanding for a first-class lounge in Asia.

-The menu is extensive compared to what is offered in the Cathay Pacific first-class lounges at HKG, American Airlines Flagship First Dining, or the Qantas first-class lounge at LAX.
+The menu is extensive compared to what is offered in other a la carte first-class lounges that I’ve visited including, Cathay Pacific Wing and Pier, American Airlines Flagship First Dining, Malaysian Airlines Golden Lounge, or the Qantas first-class lounge at LAX.

 Those without time for a three-course meal can order from an express menu.